Updated on October 31, 2024

 During the LASEK procedure, an alcohol solution softens the corneal epithelium and separates it from the corneal stroma (central layer of the cornea).
 The cornea is then reshaped with an excimer laser.

-Your surgeon will not use the alcohol solution to treat the epithelial flap during the Epi-LASIK procedure.
-Most surgeons prefer Epi-LASIK because the alcohol solution is harmful to epithelial cells.
-It can also prolong the healing time.
+Your surgeon won’t use alcohol to treat the epithelial flap during the Epi-LASIK procedure.
+Most surgeons prefer Epi-LASIK because the alcohol solution is harmful to epithelial cells and can also prolong the healing time.

 Pros and Cons of Epi-LASIK